danlaudk/lambda-ai-apart-hackathon-25/README.md

 See `vllm/README.md` for detailed documentation.

 ### ai_assessment_dora/
-Assessment tools for Dora project using LLM capabilities.

-### ai_assessment_corey/
-Assessment tools for Corey project.

-### ai_api_script/
-API scripts and utilities.

-### ollama/
-Ollama-related configurations and scripts.
+.csv data file and pyscript

 ## Getting Started

 ### Prerequisites
 - Python 3.10+
-- vLLM installed (for vllm components)
 - Required Python packages (see `vllm/requirements.txt`)

 ### Quick Start

-1. Navigate to the desired component directory
-2. Follow component-specific setup instructions
-3. For vLLM setup, see `vllm/README.md` or `vllm/QUICKSTART.md`
+For vLLM setup, see `vllm/README.md` or `vllm/QUICKSTART.md` .

+can then run Local_setup
 ## Notes

-- Virtual environments (`venv/`) are excluded from version control
-- Database files (`.db`) are excluded from version control
-- See `.gitignore` for a complete list of excluded files

-## License

-[Add license information if applicable]